-- 6.4.
-Within the present system, the following are already possible: - 6.4.1. to candidate with limited geographical deployability (which requires a specific appointment to be identified and does not guarantee that there will definitely be another appropriate appointment at the end of that time); - 6.4.2. to offer limited geographical deployability at any stage of presbyteral ministry (although, again, there is no guarantee of an appointment); - 6.4.3. to candidate for 'sector' presbyteral ministry (with the expectation that they will contribute to the life of the Circuit in some way); - 6.4.4. to candidate for self-supporting presbyteral ministry; - 6.4.5. to candidate for presbyteral ministry with a view to having a part-time appointment (but there is no guarantee of an appointment). - 6.5.
-It is therefore suggested that: - 6.5.1.
-The category of 'limited geographical deployability' is renamed and expanded to include ministry in a particular context (such as those identified in 6.2 above).
-It might be that the terminology of 'Presbyter in Local Appointment' is used, although this does not reflect the suggested expansions to the category and the language of 'local' is problematic in relation to presbyteral appointments.
-The intention is to more explicitly embed in the candidating and stationing matching processes the possibility of appointments for those whose geographical deployability is limited (either for a period of time or more permanently), and those who feel called to a particular context (whether a geographical, cultural, language-specific or pioneering context). - 6.5.2.
-Such appointments will require an initial appointment to be identified (and this may be for up to seven years see the suggestion in 5.2.5.b above).
-If the appointment continues and the presbyter wishes to continue in the appointment beyond that time then the usual re-invitation process will apply.
+- 6.6.
+It is therefore suggested that: - 6.6.1.
+The category of 'limited geographical deployability' is renamed and expanded to include ministry in a particular context (such as those identified in 6.3 above).
+The intention is to embed more explicitly in the candidating and stationing matching processes the possibility of appointments for those whose geographical deployability is limited (either for a period of time or more permanently), and those who feel called to a particular context (whether a geographical, cultural, language-specific or pioneering context). - 6.6.2.
+Such appointments will require an appointment to be identified (and this may be for up to seven years see the suggestion in 5.2.5.b above).
+If an initial appointment then this would form part of the candidating process, otherwise this would be enabled through the Stationing Advisory Committee.
+If the appointment continues and the presbyter wishes to continue in the appointment beyond that time, then the usual re-invitation process will apply.
 This will be a key point of discernment for the individual presbyter and the particular context within the framework of the needs of the Connexion.
-It will need to be clear that after the initial appointment ends there can be no guarantee that a similar second appointment will be available, nor can it be guaranteed that a re-invitation process will result in an extension to the appointment being granted. - 6.5.3.
+It will need to be clear that after the initial appointment ends there can be no guarantee that a similar second appointment will be available, nor can it be guaranteed. - 6.6.3.
 Presbyteral candidates, presbyters and Circuits which are considering such appointments are encouraged to reflect on the following points. - a.
 The covenant relationship that all ministers have with the Conference and that presbyters in such appointments remain under the discipline of the Conference.
 There is an expectation that all appointments are time-limited.